Michael Wehmeyer: Awards

-Dr. Wehmeyer has received several awards for his research.
+Dr. Wehmeyer has received numerous awards for his research.
 In 2013, he received the Distinguished Researcher Award from The Arc of the United States, presented to a career academic researcher whose work has significantly advanced the field of research in intellectual and developmental disabilities.
 In 2015, Dr. Wehmeyer received the American Psychological Association Distinguished Contributions to the Advancement of Disability Issues in Psychology Award, the 2015 AAIDD Research Award for contributions that have contributed significantly to the body of scientific knowledge in the field of intellectual and developmental disabilities, and the Council for Exceptional Children, Division on Autism and Developmental Disabilities Burton Blatt Humanitarian Award, presented to a person who has made significant contributions to the field of intellectual disabilities, developmental disabilities, and/or autism.
 In the same year, Dr. Wehmeyer received the Higuchi-KU Endowment Research Achievement Awards, Balfour S. Jefferey Award, given in recognition of research achievement in the humanities and social sciences to an individual who may be described as having had a major and substantial impact and who has been of national and/or international interest.
 Dr. Wehmeyer was recognized with the 2016 Special Education Research Award from the Council for Exceptional Children, given to an individual or research team whose research has made significant contributions to the education of children and youth with exceptionalities.
+In 2024, Dr. Wehmeyer received the American Psychological Association, Division 33: Intellectual and Developmental Disabilities/Autism Spectrum Disorders Edgar A. Doll Award, a “career award that honors an individual for their substantial contributions to the understanding of intellectual and developmental disabilities throughout their career” and the American Association on Intellectual and Developmental Disabilities Distinguished Career Award presented by the Board of Directors of the American Association on Intellectual and Developmental Disabilities in acknowledgment of significant contributions to the Association over an enduring period of time in the field of intellectual and developmental disabilities.